10 Movies That Inspire Gratitude

 While every Pixar movie teaches numerous moral lessons, it is Inside Out, wherein gratitude is one of the main themes.
 The film is about a young teenage girl named Riley (Kaitlyn Dias) who is going through a tough part of her young life when she and her family move to San Francisco.

-Everyone can relate to Riley’s situation, moving to a new place, leaving all your friends behind, and experiencing loneliness like never before in this new, unfamiliar place.
 This mental strain causes some problems with her emotions which are hilariously personified in her head with Joy (Amy Poehler) leading the group, which consists of Sadness (Phyllis Smith), Anger (Lewis Black), Disgust (Mindy Kailing), and Fear (Bill Hader).

 The sadness that individuals experience can help cope with disappointment and heartache; it will also make the happy memories even brighter.
 Every memory counts as these are what makes people who they are.